thorn-lab/coronavirus_structural_task_force/pdb/nucleocapsid_protein/SARS-CoV/2jw8/README.md

-# Base folder 2jw8
+# PDB 2jw8

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: nucleocapsid protein

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+This SAIL-NMR structure shows the C-terminal dimerization domain of SARS-CoV nucleocapsid protein (N).
+The structure is a homodimer and was modeled by the stereo-array isotope labeling (SAIL) method to determine a high-quality solution structure.
+The selection criteria for this structure was the fact that it has the least restraint violations.

+## Basefolder

-2jw8.pdb and 2jw8.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2jw8.pdb and 2jw8.cif - the coordinates of the threedimensional molecular model